COLLOQUIUM 655

 Marta Alloisio - KTH Royal Institute of Technology, Sweden

-Benny Bar On - Ben-Gurion University of the Negev, Israel
+Benny Bar-On - Ben-Gurion University of the Negev, Israel

 Alice Berardo - University of Padua, Italy

-Michele Ciavarella - Polytechnic University of Bari, Italy
+Michele Ciavarella - Politecnico di Bari, Italy

 Matteo Ciccotti - ESPCI Paris, France